 Under the Affordable Care Act (ACA), the landmark federal legislation that launched in January 2014, millions of Americans — including tens of thousands of Santa Cruz County residents — gained health insurance either through MediCaid expansion or the new Health Benefits Exchanges.
 The ACA offers new opportunities to see more patients, in better ways, than ever before.

 In response to the ACA, the Santa Cruz Women’s Health Center extended its model of high quality, comprehensive primary care and behavioral health services to a new, 9,000-square-foot state-of-the-art clinic in Live Oak, serving men, women and children.
 In May 2014 we celebrated the opening of our East Cliff Family Health Center.
-Ultimately, the organization will serve well over 10,000 patients between its two sites.
+The organization serves well over 10,000 patients between these two clinic sites.

-The newly established corporate entity, “Santa Cruz Community Health”, oversees both clinics and is a federally qualified health center.
+The newly established corporate entity, “Santa Cruz Community Health”, oversees the three clinics and is a federally qualified health center.

 Funding and Support